 Applications may be submitted in German or English and should include:

 - a CV (including institutional affiliation, postal address, and e-mail)

 - a description of the proposed paper (4–5 pages, double-spaced)

 Please e-mail a single PDF-file with all application documents to: firstname.lastname@example.org

-The deadline for submissions is 31 January 2023.
+The deadline for submissions has been extended to 28 February 2023.